 Generally, no. Oklahoma law does not provide a method to "recall" state officers (such as the governor or state legislators), county officers (such as county commissioners or sheriffs), school board members, or other elected officers.

 However, municipalities that are governed by a home rule charter may allow for the recall of certain city officers.
-Voters should contact their city government for more information regarding whether recalls of municipal officials is allowed in their city.
+Voters should contact their city government for more information regarding whether recalls of municipal officials are allowed in their city.